amethyst/amethyst/amethyst_locale/README.md

 ## License

-`amethyst_assets` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`amethyst_locale` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).